IBM/SmartContractTrading-wFabric1-4-VSCodeExt/README.md

 ## 8. Test the transactions

 You can test out the transactions right in the VSCode platform.
-If you click on `Admin@org1.example.com`, then click on `mychannel`, then click on `auction@0.0.1`  - expand it to show the following:
+Under the `Fabric Gateways` section, click on `local_fabric`, then click on `mychannel`, then click on `auction@0.0.1`  - expand it to show the following:

 <p align="center">
   <img src="doc-images/transactions.png">